brycemcd/nyctaxi-data-processing/README.md

 For now, keeping it simple and pretending that no drift in the data exists.
 I'm fixing other defects in the software and concentrating on creating the proper interfaces before tackling this problem.

+## Development Setup

+Setup Kafka, Zookeeper and a lein repl by invoking:

+`docker-compose down && docker-compose up`

+In development, I run that command on a small cluster of three machines when I'm testing the performance of > 1M records.

 ## Validation Notes